Target (observed) data#

 • Predictions (e.g., means, quantile values, or pmf category probabilities, etc.) are stored in a column named oracle_value rather than value.

 • Generally, the columns of the oracle output will be a subset of the columns of valid model output for the hub, with just those columns that are needed to correctly align oracle_values with the corresponding predicted values produced by modelers.
-We introduce some conventions to avoid duplication of data, described in more detail below.
+We introduce some conventions to avoid duplication of data, as described in more detail below.

 Simplified graph showing two distributions called "oracle" and "model".
 The model distribution spans from below -2 to above 4 with a mean of 1, with probabilities below 0.5.
 The oracle distribution appears as a single line at 2 that has a probability of 1.